 Ellie and I therefore made the decision (along with our photographer) to have an hour of photos before the ceremony.
 It was such a good idea, for so many reasons:

 - we had more time to spend with our friends and family on the day;

 - we knew exactly how much time we had for photos, meaning the rest of the wedding day ran to time;

-- from a brides point of view, (I’m told that) the photos happen when you’re looking your best – when your hair and make up have just been completed, meaning you don’t need to make adjustments or touch-ups after a potentially teary ceremony.
+- from a bride's point of view the photos happen when you’re looking your best (or that's what I've been told anyway!) – your hair and make up have just been completed, meaning you don’t need to make adjustments or touch-ups after a potentially teary ceremony.

-Some people look at me in horror when I suggest this to them, because of the romantic idea of the couple seeing each other for the ‘first time’ when they meet at the altar.
+Some people (actually, most people) look at me in horror when I suggest having the photos before the ceremony to them - I've literally seen friends shudder at the thought - because of the romantic idea of the couple seeing each other for the ‘first time’ when they meet at the altar.

-However, I think the positives far outweigh this negative – and you still get a moment when you see each other for the first time.
-We carefully choreographed this moment with our photographer and made sure it was captured on film, with our closest family around us, and it’s a really special memory.
+However, I think the positives far outweigh this negative – and you still get a moment when you see each other for the first time and, with just a tiny bit of planning and choreography, you can catch that moment on camera too - with your closest family around you.
+That's what we did, and it's a really special memory.

 Wedding planning tip #2:

 Don’t be restricted by the choice of food